 BI solutions follow Data Warehouse design guidelines to promote performance and data consistency across the organization.

 Automated Reporting, Budgeting, and Forecasting

 With a BI solution, Digital Transformation allows you to spend less time on repetitive tasks and more time on your business using more accurate information.
-The automation Reporting, Budgeting and Forecasting is possible, because data is no longer scattered across multiple spreadsheets and systems.
-Data is now more accurate, timely, and easy-to-understand.
+The automation Reporting, Budgeting, and Forecasting are possible because data is no longer scattered across multiple spreadsheets and systems.
+Data is now more accurate, timely, and easy to understand.

 Automated Financial Reporting

 BI solutions facilitate the creation and automatic distribution of presentation quality financial reports to company stakeholders.
-It allows the management and viewing of financial data in an easy-to-use, real time environment.
-Report creation should leverage existing skills, like Microsoft Office, and provides Secure Web access to information from any place and at any time.
+It allows the management and viewing of financial data in an easy-to-use, real-time environment.
+Report creation should leverage existing skills, like Microsoft Office, and provide Secure Web access to information from any place and at any time.

 Automated Budgeting will significantly improve the accuracy of budgets and help teams better understand the impact of business decisions and plans.
 Budgeting within a BI solution means there is only one tool for everything, including HR, Financial, Operational, Capital Expenditure, Cashflow Planning, and any additional planning functions that might be required.

 Automated Budgeting incorporates the process into a larger, corporatewide closed-loop system which facilitates a holistic approach to the Monthly Financial Rhythm of achieving corporate objectives.
 Automated Budgeting will support operational plans allocating resources to the activities needed to achieve the goals and objective of the corporate Strategic Plan.
 Additionally, Automated Budgeting allows for better internal coordination and controls.